 The EODA covers content from the following JCQ publications:

-(Section 4) A guide to the special consideration process: 8 questions (5 minutes)
+• A guide to the special consideration process

-(Section 5) A guide to the awarding bodies’ appeals processes: 8 questions (5 minutes)
+• A guide to the awarding bodies’ appeals processes

 Assessment

-The EODA is an ‘open-book’ assessment where exams officers are permitted to refer to the relevant publication(s) when taking each section
+The EODA is an ‘open-book’ assessment where exams officers are permitted to refer to the relevant publication(s) when taking each section.
+Questions are selected randomly from a bank of questions.

 Certification

-Upon successful completion, you will be awarded your EODA certificate and Assessment Details, which lists the assessment sections and associated marks, for the current academic year
+Upon successful completion, you will be awarded your Certificate and Assessment Details, which lists the assessment sections and associated marks, for the current academic year.

-Note: Completion of the current EODA must take place by the end of July.
-The accreditation is deactivated during August to allow review and update in accordance with JCQ publications for the new academic year.
-The EODA is re-launched early in each new academic year (subject to the issue of all relevant updated JCQ publications)
+Note: Completion and certification of the annually updated EODA must take place by the end of July each year as it will be de-activated from then until it is re-activated early in the new academic year (subject to the issue of all relevant updated JCQ publications) after review and update.